20 Vegetables That Grow Perfectly in the Shade

 11. Scatter Mustard Greens

-These give a sharp, peppery bite to any dish.
+Mustard greens add a sharp peppery bite to any dish.
 They actually mellow out and taste significantly better when grown out of the brutal afternoon sun.
-I planted a row of them near the fence using a trick from our 10 Garden Hacks for a High-End Yard on a Tiny Budget and the yield was fantastic.
+I planted a row near the fence using a trick from my 10 garden hacks for a high-end yard on a tiny budget guide and the yield was fantastic.

 12. Sneak in Some Snow Peas